EnglishA1/papers/journal.md

 # Title
-Git example story for version control
+Git example story for version control, with experimental additions.

 # Author
 Aaron English
+John Smith

 # Intrduction
 Example of how to use Git and Version control run by Research IT at the University of Manchester.